Aromatherapy…It All Makes Scents

 Combine ingredients into the bottle.
 Shake well, and spritz onto pillow or into the air.
+Shake well!
 Spray may stain some fabrics.

 If you choose just one essential oil, lavender would be the top pick.
 Lavender oil (Lavandula angustifolia) is like having a medicine chest in a tiny bottle.
 Most lavender comes in a half ounce size, and runs about $12.00.
-It is one of the safest oils to use, and is one of the few oils that can be used directly onto the skin.
+It is one of the safest oils to use.

-When used in a massage oil, lavender can help relive sore muscles, and helps to relive menstrual cramps.
+When used in a massage oil, lavender can help relieve sore muscles, and helps to relieve menstrual cramps.
 Massage into the area, and let lavender do it’s work.

 Lavender is also used for relaxation.
 If you are feeling anxious, add a couple of drops to a tissue and breathe in slowly.

 Clary sage (Salvia sclerea) is distilled from the leaves and blossoms of the plant.
 The essential oil has the power to help ease mild depression, and can help relieve post partum depression in some women.
 It can help to give feelings of happiness and well being.

 Problems with PMS?
 Mix clary sage with a little lavender, chamomile and geranium essential oil, it makes a great belly rub massage oil to ease menstrual cramping.
 Be sure to dilute it into a carrier oil.